RaoNagaraj/es6/README.md

   * Subsequent versions will be released on a 12 month cadence, and will be dubbed `ES7`, `ES2016` respectively.

 ## Tools
-You should want to experiment and play around with code as you learn and it's easy to get up and running.
-There are several techniques and the premise they all these tools are built upon is called `transpiling`, or **JavaScript to JavaScript** transpiling which compiles the latest version into older versions.
+You should want to experiment and play around with code — it's easy to get up and running.
+There are several techniques and the premise all these tools are built upon is called `transpiling`, or **JavaScript to JavaScript** transpiling which compiles the latest version into older versions.
-* Transpilation is the future for future ECMAScript transpilation, such as `ES2015` and `ES2016`
+* Transpilation is the future for future ECMAScript such as `ES2015` and `ES2016`
-* The most popular JavaScript transpilers are `Babel` and `Traceur`
+* The most popular JavaScript transpilers are `Babel` and was previously known as `6to5`
-* Transpilation is possible to incorporate into your build process using `Grunt`, `Gulp` etc.
+* Transpilation is possible to incorporate into your build process using [Broccoli](), [Gulp](), [Browserify](), [RequireJS](), [Webpack]() et al and friends.

-The easiest way to get up and running in the web browser:
+_The easiest way to get up and running in the web browser:_

 * In the web browser you can use the online `Babel REPL` — this compiles `ES6` to `ES5` and you don't have to install anything.
 * Another web based tool is `Scratch JS` and comes in the form of a chrome extension.
 This interactive playground let's you transpile your code in the all familiar `dev tools` environment.

-If you prefer the command line:
+_If you prefer the command line:_
+a
 * Use Node,js v4.x.x or `>`, they support is in-built for Babel
 * Run `npm install -g babel' and `babel node`

+_Using an IDE_

+* You can easily use `Babel` to transpile your code in **Webstorm**, the setup won't take more than a couple of moments.

+_Node has decent built in support for `ES6` thanks for the `V8` engine:_

+* Node suports `ES6` features split into three groups
+ * Shipping: which do not require a **runtime flag**
+ * Staged: almost-complete features that are not considered stable
+ * In progress: features can be individually activated by their respective harmony flag `--harmony_destrucuting`

 ## Block Scoping